jordanbCS/VoteCoin/README.md

  ### EOS
  - "Follow my vote" is attempting to do a mock US presidential election with EOS.
 The identity verification element doesn't seem to be much of an advancement unfortunately: https://followmyvote.com/blockchain-voting-the-end-to-end-process/
  - https://github.com/EOSIO/eos
-  - some controversy https://www.reddit.com/r/CryptoCurrency/comments/8ty13c/we_have_suffered_a_private_affair_block_producer/e1b6bga/ but I think Cryptoverse summarized the issue as a growing pain: https://www.youtube.com/watch?v=TU6xeFSMgpI
+ - <a href="https://www.reddit.com/r/CryptoCurrency/comments/8ty13c/we_have_suffered_a_private_affair_block_producer/e1b6bga/">some controversy</a> but I think Cryptoverse summarized the issue as a growing pain: https://www.youtube.com/watch?v=TU6xeFSMgpI

  ### Voting on IOTA
  - https://medium.com/@samuel.rufinatscha/e-voting-on-the-tangle-e293d13552a1